-.01 If a partner or professional employee of a member's firm serves as the treasurer for a mayoral candidate's campaign organization, during the period covered by the financial statements or during the period of the professional engagement and the campaign organization is an attest client, the management participation threat to the member's compliance with the "Independence Rule" [1.200.001] may exist.
-The threat would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
+.02 If during the period of the professional engagement or during the period covered by the financial statements, a partner or professional employee of a member's firm serves as a campaign treasurer and the campaign organization is an attest client, the management participation threat to the member's compliance with the "Independence Rule" [1.200.001] would not be at an acceptable level and could not be reduced to an acceptable level by the application of safeguards.
 Accordingly, independence would be impaired.